 Guest Blogger: Scott Biales, Ditch the Map

 Disclosure: Our site contains Affiliate Links.
 Clicking an Affiliate Link and purchasing something we recommend, won't cost you anything extra - it probably will save you some bucks.
 It will though give us a small commission which will help this site remain a free resource for travelers to explore our world together.

 Austin’s Best Dim Sum

-Lin’s Asian Bar and Dim Sum Restaurant hasn’t been on Austin’s food scene for long, but this charming restaurant is already making waves.
+Lin’s Asian Bar and Dim Sum Restaurant haven’t been on Austin’s food scene for long, but this charming restaurant is already making waves.
 It’s a bustling spot attracting hipsters and traditionalists alike.
-In addition to dim sum they have a full menu of Asian-inspired dishes.
-Everything from the soup dumplings to the desserts are handmade with the same meticulous attention to detail and passion for quality.
+In addition to the dim sum, they have a full menu of Asian-inspired dishes.
+Everything from the soup dumplings to the desserts is handmade with the same meticulous attention to detail and passion for quality.